billyjitsu/aave-flash-loan-tutorial/README.md

 ## FlashLoan test Only Steps

-## Steps
+## Testing just flashloan.sol contract
 - Step 1.
+Deploy your flashloan contract
+- Step 2.
+Fund you flashloan contract with some USDC (need to pay back the Flashloan fee)
+- Step 3.
+Request a loan for any amount of USDC (start with a 1 dollar to make sure it works)

+## Steps to perform Arbitrage

+- Step 1.
 Deploy your dex
 - Step 2.
-Approve DAI and USDC contracts to allow dex deposit
+Make sure to add liquidity to your dex (DAI and USDC)
 - Step 3.
-Make sure to add liquidity to your dex
+Deploy your flashloan contract
+- Step 3.
+Make sure approvals are set on Flashloan contract
 - Step 4.
-Deploy your flashloan contract
+Request a loan for any amount of USDC (not more than your liquidity)
 - Step 5.
-Approve DAI and USDC contracts to allow dex to swap from flashloan contract
-- Step 6.
-Request a loan for any amount in USDC
-- Step 7.
-See the profit after paying back flashloan
+See the results